matborj21/ColmarAcademy/readme.md

-# this is a practice projec from codecademy
+# this is a practice project from codecademy

 Coded for practice purpose only.